sargentJE/myaccess-email-campaign/myaccess-launch-campaign/01-email-channel-plan.md

 ### Phase 1: Awareness (Dec 1-15)

 **Email 1** – The donation form story
 Opens with the blind user who couldn't donate on a site with a 94 Lighthouse score.
 Sets up the core problem.
-CTA: look at MyAccess overview.
+CTA: look at MyWeb Access overview.

 **Email 2** – Automation vs real users
 What's the difference between "passes checks" and "actually works"?
 Introduces the two-layer report concept.
 CTA: view sample report.